Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 Sales Onboarding Tip #1.
 Let Reps View a Full Sales Cycle

-The first and most impactful tip to make sales onboarding lightning fast?
+The first and most impactful tip to make new hire onboarding lightning fast?

-Allow your reps to view a full sales cycle.
+Allow your new sales reps to view a full sales cycle.

-Many sales organizations mistakenly limit new hire sales training to call shadowing.
+Many sales organizations mistakenly limit new hire onboarding and training to call shadowing.

 By itself, call shadowing is just a random act of sales onboarding that fails to show reps the entire sales cycle.

-We recommend giving reps access to an entire activity map of a sales cycle – enabling reps to see all the nuances of the sales cycle – instead of just a sliver:
+We recommend giving reps access to an entire activity map of a sales cycle – enabling new sales reps to see all the nuances of the sales cycle – instead of just a sliver:

 If you show new hires the entire cycle (ideally on demand), they will have a much broader view of how the sales cycle will be executed.